ginolzh/ginolzh.github.io/_pages/about.md

 ======
 * **Journal Reviewer**
   * Transactions on Software Engineering (TSE)
+  * Transactions on Dependable and Secure Computing (TDSC)
   * Transactions on Software Engineering and Methodology (TOSEM)
   * Information and Software Technology (IST)
 * **Conference Program Committee**